Firebase Realtime Database

 |Create Realtime Database References||Reference your JSON data, such as "users/user:1234/phone_number" to set data or subscribe to data changes.|

 |Set Data and Listen for Changes||Use these references to write data or subscribe to changes.|

 |Enable Offline Persistence||Allow data to be written to the device's local disk so it can be available while offline.|

 |Secure your data||Use Firebase Realtime Database Security Rules to secure your data.|

 Looking to store other types of data?

 - Firebase Remote Config stores developer specified key-value pairs to change the behavior and appearance of your app without requiring users to download an update.

-- Firebase Storage stores files such as images, videos, and audio as well as other user-generated content.
+- Cloud Storage stores files such as images, videos, and audio as well as other user-generated content.

 - Set data and listen for changes using the iOS, Android, Web, Admin SDKs, or the REST API.

 - Add Firebase Realtime Database to your iOS, Android, or Web app.